ElPiloto/prompts.nvim/README.md

 _This plugin will populate any empty files matching `*/diary/*` with a randomly selected prompt._

-### Warning: WIP.
-Even when completed, mainly intended for personal use.

 ```
 ██   ██████  ██████   ██████  ███    ███ ██████  ████████ ███████    ███    ██ ██    ██ ██ ███    ███